-The injury to spinal cord can be incomplete or complete and depends upon the mechanism of injury, but different types of injuries result in different clinical outcome.
-According to the clinical features spinal cord injuries can be classified into six subsets:
+Injury to the spinal cord can be incomplete or complete and depends upon the mechanism of injury.
+This is important as different types of injuries result in different clinical outcomes.
+According to the clinical features, spinal cord injuries can be classified into six subsets:

 - central cord syndrome